newscorp-ghfb/NewsKit/docs/scripts.md

 * `e2e:docs:ci` -> starts serve:docs and runs the cypress docs tests headlessly.

 Run Percy from main branch if you want to force the baseline images to be updated.
-The are the two commands to run (through yarn) after you have switched to main branch and done a git pull are shown below:
+The two commands to yarn run, after you have switched to main branch and done a git pull, are shown below:

 * `test:visual:comps:local:percy` -> sets required env variables and runs the percy component tests locally.